mengzhisuoliu/term.everything/wayland/Readme.md

 In this package, we provide utilities for working with Wayland protocol over Unix domain sockets.
-This will hopefully be a resulable package for custom go Wayland compositiors.
+This will hopefully be a reusable package for custom go Wayland compositors (that I will use at least).

-## How to use
-TODO